14 Health Benefits Of Pineapple Juice: All Hail Bromelain!

 No matter what fruit you are consuming, the whole fruit always scores way above its juice on nutritional content.
-It is common knowledge that a lot of the fruit’s fiber is lost in juicing.
-Juicing, processing, and storing can also bring the nutritional quality of the pineapple juice down.
+It is common knowledge that a lot of the fruit’s fiber is lost in juicing, and further processing depletes some of the nutrients.

-While bromelain is the most helpful chemical in pineapples, the amount present is not enough to have strong medicinal effects.
-This is why you should drink the juice regularly, for a few months, at least, to notice the benefits.
+- The amount of bromelain present in canned pineapples is not enough to have strong medicinal effects.
+This is why you should drink the fresh juice regularly, for a few months, at least, to notice the benefits.

-- Pasteurizing the juice by pasteurization further reduced the vitamin C content to 28–46%
+- Don’t heat the juice.
+Pasteurizing the juice further can reduce the vitamin C content to 28–46%.38

-It has been proven time and again that pineapple juice is good for health.
-But it also has a flip side.
+Though generally good for health, pineapple juice has a flip side.
 You could be allergic to pineapple.
 Bromelain may cause gastrointestinal problems like diarrhea, nausea, and flatulence.

 If you are allergic to latex, wheat, celery, papaya, or grass pollen, you may be allergic to the bromelain in pineapple juice too.

-It could also manifest as headaches, tiredness, dry mouth, skin rash, and allergic reactions.35
+It could also manifest as headaches, tiredness, dry mouth, skin rash, and allergic reactions.40

-While People with ulcerative colitis can benefit from bromelain, those with stomach ulcers should avoid pineapple juice.36
+While people with ulcerative colitis can benefit from bromelain, those with stomach ulcers should avoid pineapple juice.41

 You should be especially careful with your pineapple juice consumption if you are on blood thinners as bromelain could increase the risk of bleeding.

 If you are on antibiotics, pineapple juice can enhance its effects.
-This can be potentially harmful if the levels of antibiotics in the blood rise above what is normal and helpful.37
+This can be potentially harmful if the levels of antibiotics in the blood rise above what is normal and helpful.42